wdoyle/EpsonESCPOS-PHP/README.md

 In terms of software I have had this working on Apache2 on Linux, XAMPP and WAMP on Windows - All other web servers should support this!

+This supports all versions of EPSON Serial Printers.
+During the main part of my testing I was using  TM88III, TM88IV printers.

 #Installation and Configuration